tebeco/alexdarbyshire.com/content/posts/self-hosted-website-with-hugo-docker-and-cloudflare-tunnels/index.md

 ---

-This post will step through the process of building a Hugo-based website image using Docker in Ubuntu Linux, setting up a Cloudflare tunnel, and using a Docker Compose stack to bring up the website and cloudflared containers.
+This post will step through the process of building a Hugo-based website image using Docker in Ubuntu Linux, setting up a Cloudflare tunnel, and using a Docker Compose stack to bring up the website and Cloudflared containers.
 This will make a website available on the internet using an existing top-level domain.
 Some basic knowledge of Linux is required.

 At the time of writing, this is how this site is being hosted.
 However, there are a few more manual steps in the process for creating subsequent builds than we would like.
 In the spirit of [kaizen](https://en.wikipedia.org/wiki/Kaizen), we will make it better in a future post.

 Note that there are cheaper and simpler ways to host a top-level domain website, particularly if you don’t already have a computer running around the clock.
 This method suits a person who is keen to get experience using these technologies.

+## Example
+[Checkout how this setup looks like in GitHub](https://github.com/alexdarbyshire/alexdarbyshire.com/tree/6323765125de29bf581cf7eafdf16b8cb545890b) (with additions to `config.toml`, `content/`, and `static/` being the first three posts on this site and a more theme setup)

+## Tech stack
 Here’s a brief overview of the tools we’ll be using:

 - **Ubuntu Linux** - variant of the famous open-source operating system, *thanks Linus Torvalds et al.*
 - **Hugo** - framework for building fast static websites using markdown.
 - **Docker** - software for building, deploying and running containers.
 - **Docker Compose** - software for defining and running multi-container applications.
 - **Cloudflare Tunnel** - provides a means to make resources on a network available without opening any ports or having a publicly routable IP.
-This is handy for those behind CGNAT like a lot of 5G internet and a bunch of other use cases.
+This is handy for those behind [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT) like a lot of 5G internet and a bunch of other use cases.

-## Prerequisites
+## Bring Your Own
 Before we begin, we will need the following:

 -   **Domain name** - can be purchased from the likes of Namecheap or Cloudflare